eduardoloz/eduardoloz/README.md

 # Eduardo Lozano's ABOUTME
 I'm Eduardo Lozano, I am a Simons Stem Scholar and an aspiring computer scientist.
-I want to prusue academic research and learn how to problem solve
+I want to prusue academic research in computer science and have the goal of grad school as well as becoming an educator.
+I don't know what exactly what I want to specialize in but I am willing to learn more!

 ---